gramliu/gramliu/README.md

 👨‍💻 Tech Enthusiast

+I'll be joining [Stripe](https://stripe.com/) in their SF office next Fall.

 This past summer, I was a SWE intern at [Stripe](https://stripe.com/) working on [Terminal](https://stripe.com/terminal), where I built a first-of-a-kind CI testing framework and test suite for our readers.

 In 2021, I was a SWE intern at [Dashlabs.ai](https://www.dashlabs.ai/).
 I built the digital memberships platform for the Philippine Red Cross, which helped expedite the roll out of COVID-19 vaccines in the Philippines.